SHolovanenko/plg_sumdu_accordion/README.md

 # plg_sumdu_accordion
 Plugin (Joomla 3.x) to wrap content into the accordion tabs

-To install [Download .zip](https://github.com/SHolovanenko/plg_sumdu_accordion/blob/master/plg_sumdu_accordion.zip) archive, instal it cia admin panel on your site (Extensions > Manage > Install > Upload Package File)
+To install [Download .zip](https://github.com/SHolovanenko/plg_sumdu_accordion/blob/master/plg_sumdu_accordion.zip) archive, instal it via admin panel on your site (Extensions > Manage > Install > Upload Package File)

 Do not forget to turn on plugin after install.